dynatrace-ace/data-access-and-partitioning-codespaces/docs/D-slice-and-dice.md

 ### Technologies

-K8s running on GCP, important to understand the most convenient enrichment mechanims for the customer
+K8s running on Azure, important to understand the most convenient enrichment mechanims for the customer

 !!! note